-Expected family contribution is determined from the income, assets, and other information the student and his/her family report on the FAFSA.
+Expected Family Contribution (EFC) is determined from the income, assets, and other information the student and his/her family report on the FAFSA.
 The federal methodology formula is used to determine the amount the student and his/her family will be expected to pay.

-FINANCIAL AID ELIGIBILITY
+TYPES OF FINANCIAL AID